AE-Hopscotch/hs-tools/README.md

 ### Hopscotch Help Guide

 A collab project about blocks in Hopscotch I am working on.
 Info collected about the blocks are put here.
 Anyone can contribute to the project, as help is highly appreciated.
+Post any new info or community links [here](https://forum.gethopscotch.com/t/mega-collab-hopscotch-help-guide/53163).

 To use this help guide, read the recommended blocks or use the search bar.